dsorokin/aivika-fsharp-ce/README.md

 The PDF documentation is available by the following link:

 [Aivika 3 User Guide: Version for .NET Framework and Mono] (https://github.com/dsorokin/aivika/wiki/pdf/aivika-user-guide.pdf)

+This document describes the simulation API and contains examples for the commercial version, although the simulation engine itself is fully separated, self-contained and it is defined in this repository.

+The simulation library can be actually used without what is called in the document as simulation experiments.
+Only then you will have to return and process the results manually.